|KGNC Agri-Business Coverage Expands|

 |Texas Rangers Baseball|

-|The Texas Rangers continue their series in Arlington against the Oakland A's .
-Eric Nadel has the pre-game this evening at 6:30 on Amarillo's News Leader....NewsTalk 710 KGNC.|
+|The Texas Rangers wrap up their 3 games series in Oakland with the A's .
+Eric Nadel has the pre-game this afternoon at 2:00 on Amarillo's News Leader....NewsTalk 710 KGNC|

 With Tim Butler, Mike Hill, "Doppler" Dave Oliver, James Hunt & Mike Roden.
 Email NewsDay